Vlado Milunić

-Vladimir Milunić (3 March 1941 – 17 September 2022) was a Czech architect.
+Vladimir Milunić (3 March 1941 – 17 September 2022) was a Czech-Croatian architect.
 He was noted for designing the "Dancing House" in Prague with Frank Gehry.
 He also taught at the Czech Technical University in Prague.

 Early life

 Milunić was born in Zagreb, Republic of Yugoslavia (now Croatia), on 3 March 1941, to a family of Croatian descent.
 His family moved to the Czechoslovak Socialist Republic when he was 15 or 16.
 Regarding his nationality, he later stated that he was Czechoslovak and felt Yugoslavian, "as a protest against primitive nationalism".
 Milunić studied architecture at the Czech Technical University in Prague (CTU), graduating in 1966.
 He subsequently resided in Paris for three years until 1969 while doing internships.